-The Company collects or creates training data, annotates training data, and trains AI algorithms for social media companies, robotics companies, financial services companies, and many others, working with images, text, video and audio.
 The Company utilizes a variety of leading third-party image and video annotation tools.
 For text, the Company uses its proprietary data annotation platform that incorporates AI to reduce cost while improving consistency and quality of output.
-The Company's proprietary data annotation platform features auto-tagging capabilities that apply to both classical and generative AI tasks.
-The platform encapsulates many of the innovations the Company has conceived of in the course of its 30-year history of creating high-quality data.
+The Company's proprietary text annotation platform features auto-tagging capabilities that apply to both classical and generative AI tasks.
+It also encapsulates many of the innovations the Company has conceived of in the course of its 30-year history of creating high-quality data.